studio-lucia/magicaldata/files/KANJI.FNT.md

 The font has a full set of hiragana and katakana and a large number of kanji, some special characters like a star and a heart, and a full uppercase English character set.

+### Header

+The header begins with two bytes indicating the starting position of the tile content, e.g. 0C48.
+The rest of the header contains a full list of all the Shift JIS codepoints contained in the kanji font.
+Their indices are used as a lookup table; e.g., index 1 (8141) is tile 1 (、).

+The Shift JIS codepoints are sequential, but not complete.
+This isn't a comprehensive Shift JIS font, and codepoints are skipped in various places.

 ## TODO

 The font begins at 0x0C48 into the file and runs until 0xD0A8.
-I haven't yet determined what the data outside the font is.
+I haven't yet determined what the data which follows the font is.